hammad-ahmed-01/Basic-Concepts-of-Python/README.md

 The list is then again printed in a sequence to form a matrix through the for loop.

 <p align="right">(<a href="#top">back to top</a>)</p>

+## List

+In this program, a list is made by user input and the Maximum,Minimum,Sum and Average of the list aree to be find.

+In the first step, a list is made by iterating an append function by user input in a for loop.

+Two functions, myMax() and myMin() are defined to find Maximum and Minimum number in the list.

+Then these functions are called to be printed.

+Sum of the list is found through iterating the list in for loop and then the average is calculated and printed.

+## Tuple

+In this program two tuples are made by user input and are compared.
+Then the Maximum and Minimum of both tuples are found.
+Also elements are added in the original tuples to create new ones.

+A function tup() is defined in order to create tuples.

+In the function, a list is created by user input using apopend functionin a for loop, then the list is converted to tuple.

+Both tuples are created using this function tup().

+Then the tuples are compared by if-else condition.

+In the next step, minimum and maximum of both tuples are printed using built-in functions min() and max().

+At the end both tuples undergo addition of elements and new tuples are created and printed.